 If you want a softer and brighter American style tone, I would recommend looking at Fender amps.
 Specifically, I would recommend opting for a small Fender amp that will give you a cranked sound, but at a lower volume.
 And thankfully Fender have choices to suit every budget.
 Some of my top recommendations are:

 If you are looking for something with a bit more power and headroom, then either a Fender Twin Reverb or a Fender Super Reverb would be my top choice.
-Interestingly, until the last couple of years, the Fender Super Reverb was Derek Trucks’ amp of choice.
-Whilst Trucks’ tone is of course not identical to Allman’s, Trucks used that amp to amazing effect whilst playing with the Allman Brothers Band.
+Interestingly, until the last couple of years, the Fender Super Reverb was also Derek Trucks’ amp of choice.
+Whilst Trucks’ tone is of course not identical to Allman’s, Trucks has used that amp to amazing effect during his career.